The Board

 The Judiciary and Courts (Scotland) Act 2008 allows for Board Members to be appointed for a period of no more than four years; appointments can be renewed up to a maximum of 8 years.

-Mrs May Dunsmuir is a solicitor, graduating from the University of Glasgow.
+President May Dunsmuir is a solicitor, graduating from the University of Glasgow.
 She is Chamber President of the Health and Education Chamber of the First-tier Tribunal for Scotland.
 Prior to that, she was the President of the Additional Support Needs Tribunals for Scotland.
-Mrs Dunsmuir was also previously a Convener with the Mental Health Tribunal for Scotland (MHTS).
+President Dunsmuir was also previously a Convener with the Mental Health Tribunal for Scotland (MHTS).
 She served as an In-house Convener with the MHTS and was Lead Convener for child and adolescent mental health tribunals.

 Before undertaking judicial appointments, Mrs Dunsmuir was a Children’s Reporter.

-Mrs Dunsmuir was appointed to the board in May 2022 for four years.
+President Dunsmuir was appointed to the board in May 2022 for four years.

 Board Member Position: Judicial Member